pudly/schmopera-hugo/content/articles/coming-up-on-the-big-stage.md

 date = "2014-08-28T09:00:00-04:00"
 lastmod = "2015-04-16T16:01:00-04:00"
 publishDate = "2014-08-28T09:00:00-04:00"
 short_description = "This fall at the Canadian Opera Company, the stars come out.
-First to open on October 3rd will be that great last work of Giuseppe Verdi's, Falstaff.
-It's a co-pro with The Royal Opera House (Covent Garden), Teatro alla Scala, the Metropolitan Opera and Dutch National Opera; and because it's by Robert Carsen, it means we'll see stark visuals and a stripped-bare style of storytelling." slug = "coming-up-on-the-big-stage" title = "Coming up on the big stage"
+First to open on October 3rd will be that great last work of Giuseppe Verdi&#039;s, Falstaff.
+It&#039;s a co-pro with The Royal Opera House (Covent Garden), Teatro alla Scala, the Metropolitan Opera and Dutch National Opera; and because it&#039;s by Robert Carsen, it means we&#039;ll see stark visuals and a stripped-bare style of storytelling." slug = "coming-up-on-the-big-stage" title = "Coming up on the big stage"
 +++